Stock Market Psychology

 If trade using a desktop computer, get a quality wired USB mouse (laptops have the backup finger pads).
 The worst feeling is having batteries in a wireless mouse die at pivotal moments.
 Could be huge.

 Contact your broker.
 Attempt to bargain with them.
-Especially if you do a decent amount of trading, and have an account of value, you have leverage to work with.
+Especially if you do a decent amount of trading, and have an account of any real value, you have leverage to work with.
 In many cases, commission rates can be negotiated.
 It’s certainly worth a shot.
 Worst case scenario is a “no.”

 For novice traders just getting started, trading shouldn’t be about getting rich quick, but instead be a continual quest for knowledge.
 Learn as much about stock market psychology as you can.
 Experience it first-hand with valuable screen time.
 Don’t focus so much on making money, but rather focus on trading well.
 Where there is good psychological trading, good gains will follow.
 Develop a winning strategy and trading system that benefits you… and see the trades for yourself.
 The mind is a powerful tool, but must be kept under control.